-In February 2011, the New Caledonian health authorities announced the first indigenous case of chikungunya.
+In February 2011, the New Caledonian health authorities announced the first case of chikungunya.
 The Institut Pasteur of New Caledonia biologically confirmed around thirty cases.
-The institute, in association with the National Reference Center (NRC) for Arboviruses and the platform for genotyping pathogens (PF8) of the Institut Pasteur of Paris, conducted a molecular analysis of the virus from the first indigenous case.
+The institute, in association with the National Reference Center (NRC) for Arboviruses and the platform for genotyping pathogens (PF8) of the Institut Pasteur of Paris, conducted a molecular analysis on the first indigenous case of the virus.
 The results showed that the strain of chikungunya virus came from Asia, unlike the strain that had spread in the Indian Ocean, which originated in East, Central and South Africa.
 The results confirm the Asian origin of the virus currently active in New Caledonia.